RemiKhatib/check_jobs/README.md

 # Work in progress
 # Plan :
-1. [] Check for the API of the websites. => OK for BPCE

-2. [] Make one module per website => OK for BPCE

-3. [] Store every offer in database.
+1. [] Store every offer in database.
 The table should contain :
   - website : website where the offer wwas found
   - id ; Id of the job
   - company : company proposing the job